chiraz/Saramusik_mining_historical_music_documents/README.md

-This project is a collaboration with Dr. Anas Ghrab (http://anas.ghrab.tn/en/), professor of musicology at the Music Institute in Sousse, Tunisia.
+# Introduction

-The goal of this project is to analyze a corpus of old music texts using modern tools of data science, natural language processing and machine learning.
+This project is a collaboration with [Dr. Anas Ghrab](http://anas.ghrab.tn/en/), professor of musicology at the Music Institute, University of Sousse, Tunisia.

-The documents are automatically pulled from an online database maintained by Dr. Anas Ghrab, residing at http://saramusik.org/.
-The database currently comprises only 37 documents, but is expected to increase to hundreds of documents within a year.
+The goal of this project is to analyze the [Saramusik digital corpus](http://saramusik.org/) using modern tools of data science, natural language processing and machine learning.
+Saramusik is an online catalogue of (mostly old) Arabic texts on music, with currently a few (less than 100) electronic texts, created and maintained by Dr. Anas Ghrab.

-The documents are encoded in XML format based on the Text Encoding Initiative (TEI).
-In addition to the textual content of the document, each xml file contains some metadata such as the author, the source of the document, and a set of index terms or tags.
+The documents are automatically pulled from the [Saramusik online database](http://saramusik.org/).
+The database currently comprises a little less than 50 documents, but is set to increase to hundreds of documents within a year.

-Some of the research questions we aim to answer include:
+The documents are encoded in XML format based on the [Text Encoding Initiative (TEI)](https://tei-c.org/).
+In addition to the textual content of the document, each xml file contains some metadata such as the author, the source of the document, and a set of **tags** that indicate the genre(s) of the document.

-1. Are documents of the same tag more similar than documents of different tags?
+Some of the preliminary research questions we aim to answer are:

-2. Can we group the documents in a small number of clusters based on their content similarity?
+1. Can we group the documents into a small number of groups (*clusters*) of documents with similar content?
-And to what extent do these clusters agree with the manual tags?
+2. Which vocabulary terms most/best characterize the content of each cluster?
-3. How similar/dissimilar are documents of the same/different tag, geographic location, and time period?
+3. How do these clusters correlate with other document characteristics, such as: i) tags, ii) geographic location, and iii) time period?
+In other words, do documents of the same cluster necessarily have the same tags, or belong to the same time period?